Dogs

 From 14 November 2023 the Government has brought into force further legislation to implement the ban on XL Bully dogs and start the transition period for existing owners.

 If you own an XL Bully type dog, it does not mean that you have to get rid of you dog.
 It simply means that there are few things that you must do, to keep your dog legally.
-The transition period is open now and runs until 31 January 2024 and in this time, you must do the following:
+You must do the following:

-• Get Third Party Public Liability Insurance, before applying for a Certificate of Exemption – the Dogs Trust are offering this for £25.00 a year
+• Get Third Party Public Liability Insurance – the Dogs Trust are offering this for £25.00 a year

 • Your dog must be microchipped